 If your shares are held in street name, your bank, broker or other nominee may under certain circumstances vote your shares if you do not timely instruct your broker, bank or other nominee how to vote your shares.
 Banks, brokers and other nominees can vote your unvoted shares on routine matters, but cannot vote such shares on non-routine matters.
-If you do not timely provide voting instructions to your bank, broker or other nominee may, on routine matters, either vote your shares or leave your shares unvoted.
+If you do not timely provide voting instructions to your bank, broker or other nominee to vote your shares, your bank, broker or other nominee may, on routine matters, either vote your shares or leave your shares unvoted.
 The election of directors (Proposal 1) is a non-routine matter.
 The ratification of the appointment of our independent registered public accounting firm (Proposal 2) is a routine matter.
 We encourage you to provide voting instructions to your bank, broker or other nominee.
 This ensures that your shares will be voted at the Annual Meeting according to your instructions.
 You should receive directions from your bank, broker or other nominee about how to submit your proxy to them at the time you receive this proxy statement.